Homepage / Bullion Investment Basics: Coin Anatomy

 Motto - Coin lettering or inscriptions: ex, "In God We Trust" and " "E Pluribus Unum."

-Date or Year of Issue - Indicates the year a coin was minted or first issued.
+Year of Issue - Indicates the year a coin was minted or issued.

-Designers Initials - The initials of the person who designed or engraved the coin.
+Designers Initials - The initials of who designed or engraved the coin.

-The United States Mint puts the first letter of the satellite Mint that produced the coin on all their precious metal collectors and commemorative coinage, including the American Eagle Proof and Un-Circulated versions' of the bullion coin.
+The United States Mint puts the first letter of the Mint that produced the coin on most of their coins.

-For instance, Israel's Holy Land Mint puts its Mint Mark of the "Star of David" on its "Jerusalem of Gold" bullion coins.
+For instance, Israel's Holy Land Mint puts its "Star of David" mint mark on their "Jerusalem of Gold" bullion coins.

-Australia's Perth Mint is known for adding its "P" Mint Mark on many of their bullion coins, and Mexico's Mint has on every Gold and Silver Libertad its Mint Mark of an "O over an M."
+Australia's Perth Mint is known for adding its "P" mint mark on most of their bullion coins, and Mexico's Mint has their mint mark of an "M under an O" on every Gold and Silver Libertad bullion coin.

 |